ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

    {: codeblock}

    where,
    - region: Region name where the service instance is created.
-Use `us-south` for Dallas and `eu-gb` for London.
+Use `AppConfiguration.REGION_US_SOUTH` for Dallas and `AppConfiguration.REGION_EU_GB` for London.
    - guid: Instance Id of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
    - apiKey: ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
    - collectionId: Id of the collection created in {{site.data.keyword.appconfig_short}} service instance.

+   By default, live features update from the server is enabled.
+To turn off live features update, see [feature operations](#ac-golang-example).
+   {: note}

 1. *Optional*: You can work offline with local feature file and perform [feature operations](#ac-golang-example).
+After setting the `collectionId`, follow the below step:

    ```javascript
    appConfiguration.FetchFromFeatureFile( "featureFilePath", "liveFeatureUpdateEnabled")